-For a base annual fee, the Archdiocese's Mission Advancement Office (MAO) provides fundraising and related development services and resources to the Organization that include donor communications and relations, event management, grant reporting and solicitation, and database management and metrics.
+For a base annual fee, the Archdiocese's Mission Advancement Office (MAO) provides fundraising and related development services and resources to the Organization that include donor communications and relations, donor solicitation, event management, grant reporting, grant solicitation through application assistance, grant coordination and scheduling, and database management and metrics.
 The agreement is renewed on an annual basis.
-For each of the years ended June 30, 2022 and 2021, fees incurred in connection with this service agreement totaled \$300,000.
+For each of the years ended June 30, 2023 and 2022, fees incurred in connection with this service agreement totaled \$300,000.
 The fees have been allocated on a functional basis in the consolidated statements of functional expenses based on estimates of how the MAO staff spent their time performing services under the agreement.